Five tips for defending your faith

 Jesus said the two most important things are loving God and loving people (Matthew 22:36-40).

-But if we display God’s love in the way we respond to questions and criticisms of our faith, God can work powerfully through our words to bring people into relationship with him.
+If we display God’s love in the way we respond to questions and criticisms of our faith, God can work powerfully through our words to bring people into relationship with him.